Professor Lyndsey Nickels

 BA, Dip.
 Ed., Dip.
 Spec.
 Ed.
 PhD

 Alison Madelaine is a Lecturer in Special Education at Macquarie University Special Education Centre (MUSEC) in Sydney.
 Alison teaches postgraduate units in effective literacy instruction and special education research methods.
 In 2003 she was awarded a PhD for her thesis entitled curriculum-based measurement of reading and teacher judgment of reading performance.
-Alison’s current academic interests include literacy in general, reading fluency, book levelling and curriculum-based measurement of reading and writing.
+Alison’s current academic interests include literacy in general, reading fluency, book levelling, curriculum-based measurement of reading and effective reading instruction.
 During the 2003/04 school year, Alison participated in the Visiting International Faculty Program, and taught disadvantaged students with learning disabilities in South Carolina, USA.
-At present, she works as a consultant to the Schoolwise Program in Sydney, and the MULTILIT Coen Project in Queensland, and also provides professional development in reading and classroom management.
+At present, she also works as a senior consultant to the MULTILIT Cape York Project, a project involving increasing the literacy levels of indigenous students.

 Dr Barbara Nielsen